-NB: The Dress code applies to all students including those in the PSRP 6th Form; reasonable adjustments will be made for 6th form students with a Statement or EHCP when necessary and when jointly agreed between PSRP or Learning Support and main school 6th Form staff.
+NB: The Appearance Code applies to all students; reasonable adjustments will be made for individuals when necessary and when agreed between relevant staff, students and parents.